pierrediedhiou/cybersecurity-journey/glossary.md

 protecting an organization's systems, monitoring for threats and responding to incidents.
 Includes SOC analysts, security engineers and incident responders
+- **Behaviour-Based IPS (NBA)** — Network Behaviour Analysis, an IPS type that monitors network traffic and terminates connections when anomalies are detected, rather than relying on signatures
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,